nanotheorygroup/kaldo/examples/README.md

 ```	bash
 export ASE_ESPRESSO_COMMAND="mpirun -np 8 /path/to/pw.x -in PREFIX.pwi > PREFIX.pwo"
 ```
-- In amorphous silicon and silicon clathrate examples, 2<sup>nd</sup> and 3<sup>rd</sup> order force constants are computed by using LAMMPS USER-PHONON packages.
+- In amorphous silicon and silicon clathrate examples, 2<sup>nd</sup> and 3<sup>rd</sup> order force constants are computed by using LAMMPS USER-PHONON package.
 Since these material systems have relatively large  unit cell, computing force constants using the USER-PHONON package currently available in the official website can take hours.
 To speed up the calculation, one can download and compile LAMMPS with optimized force constants calculation functionality from the following repo: [OptimizedDynamicalMatrix](https://github.com/charlessievers/lammps/tree/OptimizedDynamicalMatrix).
 - To obtain precalculated force constants for each example, navigate to each example folder and execute:
 ```bash